ChainSafe/chainbridge-docs/docs/guides/local-setup-guide.md

 &nbsp;
 ## Usage
-Now that we have properly installed the [chainbridge-core-example](https://github.com/chainsafe/chainbridge-core-example), have seen how to customize its module sourcing for our local development needs as well as have some local networks running, we can now use the CLI for either issuing commands to the networks we are seeking to bridge, or by running the software as a bridge relayer if the contracts are already deployed.
+Now that we have properly installed the [chainbridge-core-example](https://github.com/chainsafe/chainbridge-core-example), have seen how to customize its module sourcing for our local development needs as well as have some local networks running via Docker, we can now use the CLI for either issuing commands to the networks we are seeking to bridge, or by running the software as a bridge relayer if the contracts are already deployed.

 &nbsp;
 ### Running a bridge relayer